dhis2/wow-backend/guides/git_pr_guidelines.md

 **6. Write and run tests:** Ensure new features have appropriate test coverage and are covered by at least some unit tests.
 Run all unit tests and ensure that they pass.

-**7. Use draft mode for drafts:** If you are raising a PR which is not yet ready for merging, e.g. for getting review and comments from others, then create a _draft_ PR.
+**7. Use draft mode for drafts:** If you are raising a PR which is not yet ready for merging, e.g. for getting review from others, then create a _draft_ PR.
 From _Create Pull Request_, click the down arrow and select _Create Draft Pull Request_.